Hampshire, West and South West of England

 DFG Assessments, Blue Badges / Mobility Assessments, Daily living skills, Self care, Postural management, Anxiety management & relaxation

-Seating and Postural management, Functional rehabilitation, Moving and Handling
+Seating and Postural management, Vocational Rehabilitation, Functional rehabilitation

 London - South, Surrey